scikit-image/scikit-image/doc/source/skips/0-governance.rst

 approval of all the current TC members.
 TC members who do not actively engage with the TC duties are expected to resign.

-The initial Technical Committee of scikit-image consists of …
+The initial Technical Committee of scikit-image consists of Stéfan van der Walt, Juan Nunez-Iglesias, and Emmanuelle Gouillart.

 Decision Making Process
 =======================